-- Prospective student's name and ID number
+- Offer holder's name and ID number

-- Prospective student's email address
+- Offer holder's email address from their application

 - Event date

 - Bank sort code

 - Bank account number

 - Bank account holder's name1

 - Type of bank account (whether personal or business)

 - Postcode

-Once the above information is received, it is checked against the data provided by the Applicant Services Team to the Finance department and Bank account details are validated using a bank account verification software.
+Once the above information is received it is checked against the data provided by the Applicant Service Team to the Finance department and Bank account details are validated using a bank account verification software.
 Once the data is confirmed as accurate, payments are disbursed by the University finance team within ten days of the form being submitted or completion of all data checks, if further information is required, whichever occurs later.